 A Real Wooden Log Planter

 If you have a pile of logs laying around your yard for fire wood or various other tasks, this project is for you!
-This shallow planter is perfect for succulents or other small plants and makes an impressive outdoor display.
+This shallow wood log planter is perfect for succulents or other small plants and makes an impressive outdoor display.
 It’s made from a real wooden log and hollowed out with a drill press/hole saw combo and chisel.
-And best of all, this project costs less than $40 to make and can be finished in an afternoon or less.
+And best of all, this project costs less than $40 to make and can be finished in an afternoon or less, making it one of our favorite wood log projects.

 Before you begin cutting into the log, it’s smart to roughly mark the area for where you want the opening to be.
 We measured our opening to have about 2 inches of bark on each side.
 Now it’s time to carve out the wood, so securely clamp the log onto the drill press table.
 We used a 3-in. diameter hole saw in a drill press to cut into the log.
 Make several overlapping cuts with the hole saw as deep as it goes until you reach your desired log planter opening length.
 The max depth for our hole saw was 1-1/2 in. and the desired depth for the planter opening is 3 in., so we’ll need to make a second pass after roughly chiseling out this top layer of hole saw cuts.